plumed/plumed2/plugins/pycv/README.md

 jax has different method of installation, and can be accelerated with various different hardware, (as stated before, trying to install things in a virtual environment make doing error less costly) The command for installing should be similar to:
- - example if you have a cuda12 compatible device (a wheel for cuda will be installed alognside jax):
+ - example if you have a cuda12 compatible device (a wheel for cuda will be installed alongside jax):
 `pip install "jax[cuda12_pip]" -f https://storage.googleapis.com/jax-releases/jax_cuda_releases.html`
  - example if you have a cuda12 compatible device, and **cuda already installed on your system**:
 `pip install "jax[cuda12_local]" -f https://storage.googleapis.com/jax-releases/jax_cuda_releases.html`